paupino/rust-decimal/README.md

 ### Nightly

-With the nightly version of rust you can use a procedural macro using the `rust_decimal_macro` crate.
+With the nightly version of rust you can use a procedural macro using the `rust_decimal_macros` crate.
 The advantage of this method is that the decimal numbers are parsed at compile time.

 ```
 // Procedural macros need importing directly
-use rust_decimal_macro::*;
+use rust_decimal_macros::*;

 let number = dec!(-1.23);
 ```